James Kirsch is the Company’s Chairman of the Board. He is also the non-executive leader of the Office of the Chairman.

-Mr. Smith has global responsibility for business development at Cliffs, including the identification and evaluation of potential strategic transactions, due diligence and valuation, integration, and resource evaluation/quantification.
-He also has oversight for the exploration and development activities of the company’s Global Exploration Group.

-He was named to his present position in January 2011, having served as vice president, Latin American operations and technical, and general manager – business development for Cliffs.
+Prior to his present role, Mr. Smith had global responsibility for business development at Cliffs, including the identification and evaluation of potential strategic transactions, due diligence and valuation, integration, and resource evaluation/quantification.
+He also led the exploration and development activities of the company’s Global Exploration Group.
+In addition, Mr. Smith previously served as Vice President, Latin American operations and technical, and General Manager – business development for Cliffs.

 Prior to Cliffs, Mr. Smith held mine management positions with Asarco and South Peru Copper Corporation.
 He holds a BSc in mining engineering from the South Dakota School of Mines and Technology.